damianolodi/damianolodi/content/blog/2020-10-19-installing-icestick-fpga-toolchain-macos/index.md

 - Familiarity with *git* is requested.
 - Finally, you need the [Icestick](https://www.latticesemi.com/icestick) to test your installation

+---

 ## Step 1 - Downloading the Toolchain

 There are many ways of installing the toolchain, but I have recently discovered the `fpga-toolchain` [page on GitHub](https://github.com/open-tool-forge/fpga-toolchain).
 This project creates daily builds of the toolchain for every OS.

 So [head over to the project release page](https://github.com/open-tool-forge/fpga-toolchain/releases) and download the proper archive: for macOS, you should download the one for the Darwin architecture.

+{{% callout note %}}
-> :warning: If you are reading this from the future (a future in which Mac computer switched Intel CPUs with Apple ARM architecture) this last choice may not apply to your particular case!
+If you are reading this from the future (a future in which Mac computer switched Intel CPUs with Apple ARM architecture) this last choice may not apply to your particular case!
+{{% /callout %}}

 Now you have to unzip it and finding a place on your computer in which to store the `fpga-toolchain` directory.
 Personally, I (*try to*) use the PARA productivity system, so I am storing this into `~/Documents/resources/fpga/`.

+---

 ## Step 2 - Adding to the PATH